What is the Blackhills Football Club?

 Our coaches are our greatest asset and are continually being trained to provide immediate and specific feedback to the players.
 We support our coaches and their continued coaching education within, and outside of, our program.

-We have a Technical Staff that includes Director of Coaching James Charette and our Director of Programs Kyle Jones.
-James (Bio), is a current member of US Soccer's National Instructional Staff, and a U.S. Soccer Development Academy Scout.
+We have a Technical Director of Coaching James Charette, and an U10-U12 Director of Coaching and Player Development, Steve Schmidt.
+James, is a current member of US Soccer's National Instructional Staff, and a U.S. Soccer Development Academy Scout.
 Also James is the former Director of Coaching for Washington Youth Soccer.
-Kyle Jones, has served as the assistant coach at St. Martins University and is currently apart of Washington Youth Soccer Instructional Staff.

 Blackhills FC currently has staff of coaches licensed by US Soccer Federation at the following levels: USSF License "A" (3), "B" (3), "C" (2), "D" (3) and "E" (22).